 Ingredient #1 – Choose a Blogging Platform

 The first thing that you will need is a blogging platform.
-It is where you write, publish and share your blog with food enthusiasts.
-Most blogging sites are free to use at the basic level.
+It is where you write, publish, and share your blog with food enthusiasts.
+Most blogging sites are free to use at a basic level.
 Some are easy like the drag-and-drop Wix while others are customizable like WordPress.

 I personally like WordPress better because it gives me more control over my webpages and design layouts.
 For example, this page that you are viewing right now is built on WordPress with my own choice of theme.
 No other websites look like this 🙂